6 Easy Steps On How to Seal a Window Air Conditioner for the Winter

 Reposition the air conditioner to fit snugly on the window.
 It would be best if you positioned it right in the middle or center of the window.

 Use the tape measure to find out the entire width of the window’s frame.
 Measure also the length of the covering material that secures the air conditioner on the window’s edges.
 Record the measurements somewhere if you can commit them to memory, well and good.
+When measuring with the tape measure, ensure you get the correct measurements to effectively seal the window air conditioner.

 Use the knife and cut the foam sealing strips to the corresponding lengths and widths you recorded in the previous step.
 Then, cover the air conditioner with these strips, ensuring you have covered all areas around it.